 We sure do!

-Pelican offers a few discounts, including the Enterprise 1% discount and discounts for setting up an auto transfer to your loan, having a down payment of at least 10% and taking advantage of payment protection.
+Pelican offers a few discounts for doing specific things such as setting up an auto transfer to your loan, having a down payment of at least 10% and taking advantage of payment protection.

 Have a question we didn’t answer yet?
 Let us know in the comments below, and we’ll answer it for you!